Notliam99/piApi/README.md

+# Refrance this branch if you would like to use it in your own project 👍
-# This Is A API Built For A Rasbery Pico W
+## This Is A API Built For A Rasbery Pico W

 The Api library will be a interchangeable part of the project aside from the main use case.
 This spicifc project is for a spricler system with the ui also being a independent componet of the project.